 - 4.24 Listed Buildings are part of a recognised statutory designation process undertaken by the Welsh Government to protect nationally significant assets.
 There are, however, many other buildings and sites which may not feature on a national list, often because there are other protected examples elsewhere, but which are locally significant.
 The Council will prepare, and keep under review, a list of such locally significant buildings and sites, and will provide guidance on their protection and conservation.
-The criterion proposed to designate such an asset is outlined in the Local List Background Paper61. - 4.25 Development which is proposed to have an impact upon such a recognised site will require its status to be an added dimension in the overall consideration of a planning application, with emphasis given to the need for justification for the loss or unsatisfactory alteration of such buildings, and to intervention in development proposals to secure their conservation and enhancement.
-The locally listed status of a building or site would be a consideration at the planning application stage.
+The criterion proposed to designate such an asset is outlined in the Local List Background Paper60. - 4.25 The locally listed status of a building or site would be a consideration at the planning application stage.
 Justification will be required for the loss or unsatisfactory alteration of such buildings or sites, and intervention will be sought to secure their conservation and enhancement.

-CE7 Archaeology
+CE6 Archaeology